Alabama Federal Drug Lawyer

 When federal prosecutors do get involved, the stakes can rise precipitously.
 Federal law enforcement agencies have access to far more resources than their state counterparts do, and convictions for federal drug crimes carry heavy penalties.

-Under such circumstances, you should strongly consider retaining an experienced drug attorney.
+Under such circumstances, you should strongly consider retaining an experienced federal attorney.
 Retaining the skills of an Alabama federal drug lawyer could be an essential part of your defense strategy.

 The Controlled Substances Act